EliasAL2/EliasAL2.github.io/_pages/about.md

 Pros and Cons
 ======
 **Pros:**
-1. Integration of Language Understanding and Visual Perception: LISA seamlessly integrates language understanding with visual perception, enabling it to comprehend complex textual queries and produce fine-grained segmentation masks accurately.
+1. Ease of Use: LISA as a model is really easy to use.
+This is mostly due to the fact that it has the capability to reason and understand and use real world knowledge.
+Through this the user does not have to hold back with their input and simplify it to make sure the model understands it.
+As mentioned LISA can understand complex and long input querys and you are even able to get an awnser out of a longer conversation.

-2. End-to-End Training: The end-to-end training approach of LISA allows for efficient optimization of the model's parameters, leading to improved performance and generalization across different segmentation tasks.
+2. Accurate results: LISAs results are incredibly accurate especially when compared to other previous models.
+LISA really only highlits that object that was intended by the text and does so with great accuracy.

-3. Flexibility in Backbone Design: The model exhibits flexibility in vision backbone design choices, with the capability to utilize different backbone architectures such as ViT-H SAM and Mask2Former, providing versatility in addressing diverse segmentation challenges.
+3. Helping further this field of research: The reasearchers with this study helped further the reasearche in this field tremendously.
+Not only by providing the powerful LISA model but also by providing a new extensive benchmark to test future models against.

 **Cons:**
 1. Computational Resource Intensive: While its less than previous approaches LISA still requires significant computational resources, including high-performance GPUs and specialized training infrastructure, making it less accessible for smaller research teams or organizations with limited resources.

 2. Dependency on Pre-trained Models: LISA heavily relies on pre-trained multimodal LLMs and vision backbones, necessitating access to large-scale pre-training datasets and computational resources for model initialization (and fine-tuning)

 3. Limited Benchmarks: Due to the novelity of this reasearche topics the reasearchers had to present their own benchmarks.
-This of course can lead to intrinsic bias towards the own reaserach and further independent benchmarks would be needed to authenticate the results presented.
+For future reasearche it would be better to have more benchmarks to get a more diverse array of feedback from.

 Conclusion and Future
 ------